Billingegroup/bg-mpl-stylesheets/README.rst

 A package for using Billinge group style files

 * bg-mpl-stylesheets is a Python software package that creates a standardized matplotlib figure format.
 This includes specialized fonts, figure border, color cycle, tick parameters, and more.

-For more information about the bg-mpl-stylesheets library, please consult our `online documentation <https://bg-mpl-stylesheets.github.io/bg-mpl-stylesheets>`_.

 Citation
 --------